Vasovasostomy: Prognosis

 The prognosis for each patient should be determined by a pre-operative examination of the vasectomy sites and consideration of the time interval since vasectomy.

 Rate of pregnancy

 The rate of pregnancy depends on such factors as the method used for the vasectomy and the length of time that has passed since the vasectomy was performed.
 The reversal procedures are frequently impermanent, with occlusion of the vas recurring two or more years after the operation.

 The presence of sperm granulomas improves the likelihood of restoring sperm to the semen with a vasovasotomy.
 A local urologist can easily determine whether a patient has 0, 1, or 2 sperm granuloma by a painless examination of each vasectomy site.
 If the interval since the vasectomy is less than fifteen years, the prognosis will be 70% or better and this local examination is probably not needed.

-A sperm granuloma develops from post-vasectomy sperm leakage and somehow it behaves like a safety valve preventing internal pressure build up and ruptures of the delicate epididymis tubules with subsequent obstructive scarring.
+A sperm granuloma develops from post-vasectomy sperm leakage, and it behaves like a safety valve, preventing internal pressure buildup and ruptures of the delicate epididymis tubules with subsequent obstructive scarring.